 5. Flame King Propane Tank Indicator/Leak Detector

-Here is another of those easy-read propane tank gauge options.
-It also includes a propane gas gauge leak detector in the fitting, offering emergency flow control.
+Here is another of those easy-read propane gauge options.
+It also includes a propane gas gauge leak detector in the fitting, offering emergency gas flow control.

 Similar to the rest on the list, you’ll like the no-tools installation, durable brass construction, and standard tank fit.